BuZZ-T/nipple/README.md

 ## TODOs

 * Add support for other media types than just OGG Vorbis
+* Test pygame / playsound on Windows
-* Test on Windows and MacOS
+* Test pygame on MacOS